ItzDerock/ItzDerock/README.md

 - ✍️ I love contributing to open source projects.
 - ⚡ I enjoy using TypeScript, NextJS, Tailwind, SolidJS, and more!
 - 🤖 I also love embedded programming and can program complex robots in C++.
+- 🎓 I am currently a Junior in Highschool.
 - 🌐 https://derock.dev

 ### Projects